 Method 3: Delete the Version History

-Since we are talking about managing the version history, you can also choose the ones that are too old and you do not need anymore.
+Here you also can choose an old one and you do not need it anymore.

 - Log in to your Google Drive Account